Apple to Begin Scanning All iPhones for Images of Child Sexual Abuse

-Tech giant Apple recently announced a new feature that will allow it to scan iPhone and iPad photos to detect if they contain sexually explicit imagery involving children, which Apple will report to authorities — however, many privacy experts are worried about the implications of Apple snooping on user content.
+Tech giant Apple recently announced a new feature that will allow it to scan iPhone and iPad photos to detect if they contain sexually explicit imagery involving children, which Apple will report to authorities.
+However, many privacy experts are worried about the implications of Apple snooping on user content.
 One expert points out that Apple’s move is well-intentioned, but they should be thinking about one important question: “What will China want them to block?”

 Forbes reports that this week Apple announced a new addition to its upcoming iOS 15 and iPadOS 15 firmware for iPhones and iPads.
 The new feature will allow Apple to scan user photos stored in Apple’s iCloud service and determine if they contain sexually explicit activities involving children.